-Island is a new target platform introduced in the brand new Elements 9 release.
+Island is a new target platform introduced back with Elements 9.
 Simply put, Island lets you write low-level CPU-native code.

 The three existing Elements Platforms – .NET, Java and Cocoa – all target higher-level abstractions, OOP-based APIs provided by the operating system and platform vendors for general app development.
 For .NET and Java, these involve compiling to "managed" byte code, while on the Cocoa platform, the APIs are "unmanaged", using CPU-native code.